 During an emergency, you are to dial "911" which is routed to our University Department of Public Safety which is a Commissioned Police Agency.
 DPS is open 24-7 hours per day.

 If you receive harassing or threatening telephone calls, please call 911, University Department of Public Safety.
 Telecommunications works very closely with DPS in tracking down these type of calls.

 There are two locations on campus that have Telephone Devices for the Deaf (TDD)

-Counseling and Disability Services - Dearmont B1 Wing (Eastern Side), ext.
-6191
+Center for Behavioral Health and Accessibility - Dearmont B1 Wing (Eastern Side),

 University Police - 1401 N. Sprigg St., ext.
 2383

 A voice user calling a hearing/speech impaired user - 1-800-735-2466